sefnyn/datacite/README.md

 For example:
 > source ./bin/activate   # activate virtual environment
 > python3 get_doi_from_json.py 10.15128
-> Getting JSON metadata from DataCite...
-> Reading JSON metadata...
-> Created new file: dois.txt
-> Found 617 DOIs with prefix 10.15128
+> Found 618 DOIs with prefix 10.15128
+> Created new file with 608 DOIs that resolve to collections server: dois_resolve2collections.txt
+> Created new file with 10 DOIs that resolve elsewhere: dois_resolve_elsewhere.txt

 ## test_update_landing_page.py [SHORT_DOI] [LANDING_PAGE]
 This script updates the landing page for exactly one DOI by calling the DataCite Test API